jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/BH3AW-wsrBSLQtb66vQbq_v94toyltr0-k0a55pao-list-with-search-filteriphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/BH3AW-wsrBSLQtb66vQbq_v94toyltr0-k0a55pao-list-with-search-filteriphone13blueportrait.png" size="82" width="1570" height="2932" position="center" caption="List search and filter" alt="List search and filter"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/BH3AW-wsrBSLQtb66vQbq_v94toyltr0-k0a55pao-list-with-search-filteriphone13blueportrait.png" size="82"  position="center" caption="List search and filter" alt="List search and filter"}
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/F_KnGZXdcC4IHTLPIrkkD_g8wxzvbcrv436umtcujzklist-with-search-filter2iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/F_KnGZXdcC4IHTLPIrkkD_g8wxzvbcrv436umtcujzklist-with-search-filter2iphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="List search and filter" alt="List search and filter"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/F_KnGZXdcC4IHTLPIrkkD_g8wxzvbcrv436umtcujzklist-with-search-filter2iphone13blueportrait.png" size="80"  position="center" caption="List search and filter" alt="List search and filter"}
 :::
 ::::

 :::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
-To further enhance the search and filter capabilities for the user, there is also an option to combine the search and filter functionality as can be seen in this example.&#x20;
+To further enhance the search and filter capabilities for the user, there is also an option to combine the search and filter functionality as can be seen in this example.
 :::

 ::::VerticalSplitItem
-**Examples:
+**Examples**:
-**See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-filter-search-label-sd.jigx" target="_blank">static data</a> in GitHub.
-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-search-label-dd.jigx" target="_blank">dynamic data</a> in GitHub.&#x20;
+See the full code sample using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-filter-search-label-sd.jigx) in GitHub.
+See the full code sample using [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-search-label-dd.jigx) in GitHub.

-**Datasources:
+**Datasources**:
-**See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-filter-search-label-sd.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full datasource code sample for [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-filter-search-label-sd.jigx) in GitHub.
-See the full datasource for code sample <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-search-label-dd.jigx" target="_blank">dynamic data</a> in GitHub.&#x20;
+See the full datasource for code sample [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-search-label-dd.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
-You can use the cleaning-services.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the cleaning-services.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::